 I get this question a lot.
 If you’re like me, you’ve already tried everything.
 You’ve tried stopping sugar, you’ve tried Paleo, you’ve tried celery juice.
 Maybe your symptoms got better, but you clearly still have rosacea.
 The problem with most diets is that they don’t have a liver detox component.
 When you lose weight, toxins are released back into your bloodstream and must be processed by your liver.
 When you stop eating sugar or gluten, you are starving the bacteria which feeds on sugar and there is a massive bacterial die-off, called a Herx reaction.
 In both cases, your body must now purge these toxins and bacteria, which could put your liver into overload.
 Many scientists and doctors now believe rosacea can be directly related to the liver.
 If you do not do a specific liver detox following your weeks/months/years of healthy eating and weight loss, you will continue to have the same symptoms until the liver is cleared.
 Liver function is extremely overlooked in rosacea treatment.
 Doctors are just starting to get on board with gut health in terms of rosacea treatment, but any gut cleanse or change in diet should always be followed up by a liver detox.

 There is one more issue of the digestive system which should be addressed when dealing with rosacea, and that is the spleen.
 Think of the spleen as a filter for the immune system.
 It filters the blood and keeps bodily fluids balanced.
 When your spleen is not working optimally, your immune response is reduced.
 Many people believe rosaceans suffer from a compromised immune system.
-Standard Process makes a supplement specifically for spleen detox called Spleen Desiccated.
-(It is intended for short term use, to clear out the spleen.
-After 2 months if further support is needed, there is a spleen support product which can be taken indefinitely.)
+Addressing the spleen may be very beneficial in your rosacea healing.
+To see if spleen support may be helpful to you, please set up a consultation.

 HEAVY METAL DETOX

 I also did some research on heavy metals and the possibility that my body was overloaded with toxins from heavy metals.
 I’ve certainly had my share of chemical exposure, pesticides, amalgam fillings and aluminum.
-While I don’t have the resources to go have all my amalgams removed, I was able to do a heavy metal detox which is outlined in this article.
-It involves some very specific foods such as cilantro and wild blueberries from Maine, but I loved it and felt amazing after just 3 days.
-While I was doing this cleanse, my silver rings on my fingers and my gold necklace actually tarnished from the toxins pouring out of my body.
+While I don’t have the resources to go have all my amalgams removed, I began to realized that a daily greens powder with the correct ingredients would slowly begin to pull heavy metals out of my body, which may have been contributing to my symptoms.
+While I was doing this cleanse, my gums were very sore and I had daily headaches.
+This is quite typical.
 I was initially shocked, but that’s just another explanation as to the level of chemical toxicity I had going on inside my body…. hence, rosacea.
-Medical Medium also has a wonderful recipe for a heavy metal smoothie!
+Medical Medium also has a wonderful recipe here for a heavy metal smoothie!